 Recently, we were invited to take part in a house tour, which took us through the Armstrongs’ living room, bedroom, bathroom, kitchen and den (deemed Louis’ “man cave”).
 From the moment we stepped inside, it was evident that Armstrong’s essence completely saturates the house.
 Strolling through each room slowly, we were given the unique opportunity to see how he lived and where his genius was fostered.

 The den.
-Image via Shore Fire Media
+Image from the Louis Armstrong Museum courtesy of Shore Fire Media.

 We saw things one would expect to find in the personal home of the world’s most famous jazz musician: in the den, for example, we came across reel-to-reel tapes and notes scribbled down in letter pads.
 In the living room, little mementos of the Armstrongs’ world travels are arranged on shelves and openly displayed.